HyperviewHQ/hyperview_docs/documentation/product/settings/topics/managing-bacnet.md

 ## Adding a BACnet/IP definition

-1. Go to *Settings → BACnet/IP Definitions*.
+1. Go to *Settings → Definitions → BACnet/IP Definitions*.
 2. Click *Add*.
 Alternatively, if you have no BACnet/IP definitions, click *Add new BACnet/IP definition.*
 3. Enter a Name and Asset Type for the definition.
 You can optionally enter a Description.
 Click *Save*.